 |18||The compiler always takes care of the method resolution based on the reference type.||The JVM takes care of the method resolution based on the runtime object.|

-If you’re interested to learn more about full stack software development, check out upGrad & IIIT-B’s PG Diploma in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.
+If you’re interested to learn more about full-stack software development, check out upGrad & IIIT-B’s Executive PG Program in Full-Stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.

 Read our Popular Articles related to Software Development